← Back to 史記

 便

-Shi, already in position, saw that the commanderies and kingdoms found it many and inconvenient that the county officials made salt and iron.
-The iron tools were bitter and bad, the merchants were expensive, or they strongly ordered the people to buy and sell them.
-And boats had a tax, merchants were few, and goods were expensive.
-Then, through Kong Jin, he spoke of boat tax affairs.
+Once Shi was in office, he saw that many commanderies and kingdoms found government salt and iron production inconvenient.
+The iron tools were poor, prices were high, and in some places the people were forced to buy and sell them.
+Because boats were taxed, merchants were few and goods were expensive.
+Through Kong Jin, he reported on the boat tax.
 The emperor therefore was not pleased with Bu Shi.

 46